Aazlxn/poisson-trades/README.md

 # Poisson Trade Arrival Model

+I'm currently studying Poisson distributions in my stats class and wanted to apply the theory to something I'm actually interested in being financial markets.

-Modelling the number of BTC/USDT trades per second on Binance and testing whether arrivals follow a Poisson distribution.
+The idea is simple: if trades arrive randomly and independently, the number of trades in a fixed time window should follow a Poisson distribution.
+I'm testing that assumption on live BTC/USDT data from Binance.

+## What the notebook covers

+Fetching live trade data from the Binance public API, binning trades into 1-second windows, estimating lambda, and comparing the empirical distribution to the theoretical Poisson PMF.

-## What I did
+## What I found
-- Fetched 1000 recent trades from the Binance public API
-- Binned trades into 1-second windows
-- Estimated lambda (average trades per window)
-- Compared empirical distribution to theoretical Poisson PMF
-- Ran a chi-square goodness-of-fit test

-## Results
-- Lambda: ~28 trades/second
-- Variance-to-mean ratio: ~100 (Poisson assumes this equals 1)
-- Chi-square p-value: ~0

-The Poisson model is a poor fit.
-Trades are heavily clustered — quiet periods punctuated by sudden bursts of activity.
-This violates the Poisson assumption of independent, constant-rate arrivals.

-## Why it fails
-BTC/USDT is one of the most liquid pairs on earth.
-Large orders, price movements, and algorithmic reactions cause trades to arrive in bursts rather than smoothly.
-A Hawkes process or Negative Binomial model would be a better fit.
+The Poisson model doesn't fit well.
+The variance-to-mean ratio is way above 1, and the plots make it obvious — most seconds are quiet but every so often there's a burst of hundreds of trades.
+Trades on a liquid exchange aren't independent random events, they react to price moves and large orders hitting the book.

 ## Stack

 Python, pandas, numpy, scipy, matplotlib, Binance public API